 Summer 2015 CRN: TBA

-Join Dr. Stephen Black and ENC Project Archaeologist Charles Koenig for a month of hands-on training in archaeological field methods in the Lower Pecos Canyonlands of southwest Texas, a remote area with an unparalleled 13,000 year record of hunter-gatherer life found in rock shelters with extraordinary organic preservation and vivid rock art, as well as an intriguing and little-known array of settlement features.
+Join Dr. Stephen Black and ENC Project Archaeologist Charles Koenig for a month of hands-on training in archaeological field methods in the Lower Pecos Canyonlands of southwest Texas, a remote area with an unparalleled 13,000 year record of hunter-gatherer life found in rockshelters with extraordinary organic preservation and vivid rock art, as well as an intriguing and little-known array of settlement features.
 The field school will be based at the SHUMLA campus, which is located 50 miles west of Del Rio, Texas, within the Lower Pecos River Region.

-This season the field school will be focused on developing the essential research skills required in traditional "dirt" archaeology and in rock art archaeology.
-Both avenues of field research, in the ground and on the walls, will take place in Eagle Nest Canyon.
-This mile-long box canyon tributary of the Rio Grande near Langtry, Texas, houses several well-known sites, Bonfire Shelter and Eagle Cave.
+The field school will be focused on developing the essential research skills required in traditional archaeology.
+The field research will take place in and around Eagle Nest Canyon (ENC).
+This mile-long box canyon tributary of the Rio Grande near Langtry, Texas houses several well-known sites, such as Bonfire Shelter and Eagle Cave.
 The Ancient Southwest Texas (ASWT) project of Texas State is carrying a multiyear research program in the canyon (see https://aswtproject.wordpress.com/).
 Field school investigations will include work in a smaller rockshelter within the canyon and in a plant baking facility (burned rock midden) at the head of the canyon.

 Tuition: $1432.08 (6 credit hours)